 The people gathered for the services applauded the words of the 79-year-old pontiff.

-Earlier Saturday, Francis paid his respects to Armenian massacre victims during a visit to the Tsitsernakaberd memorial complex in Yerevan.
+Earlier on Saturday, Francis paid his respects to Armenian massacre victims during a visit to the Tsitsernakaberd memorial complex in Yerevan.

-At the start of his three-day trip to Armenia on Friday, Francis condemned the 1915 mass killings of Armenians by Turkish Ottoman troops as "genocide," a term strongly denied by Turkey, which says the number is inflated.
+At the start of his three-day trip to Armenia on Friday, Francis condemned the 1915 mass killings of Armenians by Turkish Ottoman troops as "genocide", a term strongly denied by Turkey, which says the number is inflated.

 Ankara agrees that many Armenians died in ethnic fighting and the deportation process between 1915 and 1917 during World War I, putting its estimate at 300,000 casualties.
 Armenia says 1.5 million died in the process in what it calls a "genocide".